-This situation can arise if the customer has a specific product or service related query or maybe needs guidance to decide on, which is a suitable variant or model that will fit in best with their needs.
+This situation can arise if the customer has a specific product or service-related query or maybe needs guidance to decide on, which is a suitable variant or model that will fit best with their needs.

 Many times, customer service agents adopt a ‘one size fits all’ kind of approach.
 This may result in them pushing a product or service to the customer, thus, adversely impacting their experience with the business.